Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 ***Julian Etsicitty***

-*“ - Hnnnngh!* **Fuck!!”**
+*" - Hnnnngh!* **Fuck!!"**

 Adam chuckled.
-“See, Tiny?
-I *told’ya* Playboy here would kick ‘yer ass…”
+"See, Tiny?
+I *told’ya* Playboy here would kick ‘yer ass…"

 Julian grinned fiercely and tightened his hold by squeezing down hard around Tiny’s waist and pulling his bicep as tightly as he could into the huge man’s neck.
 He’d gotten really dang good on the mat over the years, and it was gratifying as *fuck* to use it against a badass like Walsh.
 Tiny tapped out after a while, and the two of them distangled, then pulled each other into a fierce, brotherly hug.

 And then flopped to the mat, utterly spent.

-“...Jesus, dude.”
+"...Jesus, dude."
 Walsh coughed a bit as he sucked air.
-“I gotta...up my game…”
+"I gotta...up my game…"

 Julian wasn’t exactly in any condition for a witty comeback, but he did at least manage a bit of bravado.
-“Gotta....keep Vemik in line…*fuck.”*
+"Gotta....keep Vemik in line…*fuck."*

 Hoeff gave Adam’s special super-heavy punching bag one last kick, one that would easily have broken pretty much anyone’s ribs, then sauntered over to look at the wreckage.

-“You two are *adorable.”*
+"You two are *adorable."*

-“You’re...you’re next, Chimp…” Somehow, that threat sounded much less...well, threatening once it came out of Julian’s mouth.
+"You’re...you’re next, Chimp…" Somehow, that threat sounded much less...well, threatening once it came out of Julian’s mouth.
 Probably better to catch one’s breath first.
 He should also probably get up and get on with his workout.

 Of course, lying on the nice cool mat for the next fifty years sounded pretty good, too...

 Adam’s big smiling brick-face suddenly appeared in Julian’s field of view.
-“Right!
+"Right!
 Good match you two!
-Now get up, let’s see how you three are coming along!”
+Now get up, let’s see how you three are coming along!"

 Tiny and Julian groaned and stumbled back up to their feet, helping each other stand tall.
 All in all...it was a good day.
-Adam was on a month-long “staycation” to hang out, spend time with his wife and child, and probably work vigorously on the next one, too.
+Adam was on a month-long "staycation" to hang out, spend time with his wife and child, and probably work vigorously on the next one, too.
 He was also using all that free time to train like the insane freak that he was, and inflict a small taste of that insanity on his friends.
 Yesterday it had been a literal day-long event with Daar, who was lately spending a lot of time on Cimbrean.
 Today though, Julian, Hoeff, and Walsh were Adam’s playthings.

-It’d been a “light” day by the borderline criminally-insane standards Adam inflicted on his friends.
+It’d been a "light" day by the borderline criminally-insane standards Adam inflicted on his friends.
 All they had done was play a little basketball, lift a little, practiced some nicely difficult yoga-like something-or-other in front of the gym’s big mirror, and then beat each other stupid.

 Well...
 Adam didn’t properly tussle, for fear that he might accidentally break his playmates.